Christmas Book Advent + Favorite Christmas Books!

 (This post contains affiliate links.
 If you click on a link and make a purchase, I receive a small commission at no extra cost to you. )

-If you love the cute numbered tags, you can find them in my book, Simply Tradition...it also has tons of ideas for holidays all through the year!
+If you love the cute numbered tags, you can download them HERE.

 It’s never too early or too late to start your own collection!
 Just buy one or two favorites a year, or more if you can!
 Supplementing with library books is the way to go…just be sure to check with them to see how long you can have books out, and plan accordingly.
 Our library has always been a 30 day checkout, with no renewals for holiday books, so I checked my books out right around the 24th of November.
 Once we moved here, I found out that we only get a 2 week checkout period, so I have to change my plan.
 If you have children in school, make sure to check their Scholastic book orders–it’s a great place to get books at low prices.
 If you can’t buy books now, get all of them from the library, or even try garage sales or thrift shops where you might find a few treasures for cheap.